Daria Atamanov: 2024: Paris Olympics

 In February 2024, she was given the "Outstanding Performance" award by the European Gymnastics Union.

 In March 2024 at the FIG World Cup in Palaio Faliro in Athens, Greece, Atamanov placed 5th in the all-around final and qualified for the hoop and ball final.
 She finished 8th with hoop and ball.
 The next month, at the World Cup in Sofia, Bulgaria, she won the bronze medal in the all-around behind Bulgarians Boryana Kaleyn and Stiliana Nikolova.
 The next day, she won the hoop title, silver with ribbon, and bronze with ball.

 At the inaugural edition of the 2024 European Cup, she won the bronze medal in the all-around.
+On May 22-26, she represented Israel at the 2024 European Championships in Budapest, Hungary.
+Together with Daniela Munits and the senior group, she won the bronze medal in the team competition.
+She took 19th place in the all-around and qualified to two apparatus finals.
+She was 7th in hoop and 8th in the ribbon final.

 Atamanov represented Israel at the 2024 Paris Olympics in the rhythmic individual all-around at 18 years of age.
 She qualified for the final, where she came in fifth all-around and was third in her best routine with the ribbon, in which she performed to Gad Elbaz's "Shir Lemaalot".

 On November 26, the Israeli gymnastics federation confirmed Atamanov's retirement from competitive sport.
 However, the next year, on August 25, 2025, it was announced that she had returned to training.